-The Extended Day Education desk will call for your student once you have signed them out.
+Please call or text the Extended Day Education cell phone (813-351-0810) on your way to pick-up your child(ren).
 Please do not go directly to your student's program to pick them up.
 Failure to comply with proper pick-up procedures will be handled by the Disciplinary Committee of our School Board, and may result in possible dismissal from the Extended Day Education Program.